TownyAdvanced/FlagWar/README.md

 FlagWar is one of the first official war systems in the Towny Advanced ecosystem, dating back around 2011.
-FlagWar works similar to a strategy game, where players can capture regions of other Nations and Towns quickly and with pin-point precision.
+FlagWar works similar to a strategy game, where players can capture regions of other Nations and Towns quickly and with pinpoint precision.

 > I started getting re-involved with Towny’s development, and got some inspiration from users about
 > how to do warring Nations.
 I also took a gander at some of the mechanics of a similar plugin that